Depression is a pretty vulnerable and sensitive topic that people refrain from talking about.

 Today was a terrible low.
-I have woken up at 7 pm.
+I woke up at 7 pm.
 You heard that right.
 My mind went super tangled or numb.
-I was totally fine yesterday, I remember going to bed too fine.
-So what made me or what made today a bad day I dunno.
+I was totally fine yesterday, and I remember going to bed too fine.
+So what made me or what made today a bad day?
+I was don’t know.
 But I could not wake up and just lay there in bed.
 I did not drink water nor have food and did not even feel hungry.
 I lay in the bed with no urge to pee.
 I lay in the bed with no urge to change my napkin.
-Bleeding and staining the sheets.
+I was bleeding and staining the sheets.

-The next came when I was on my trip to Europe in 2012 with a group of Women travelers.
-The very first day I was at Prague and there was this overwhelming feeling came over me that I silently wept through the streets.
-I was carrying too much baggage in my mind that I was not able to enjoy the beauty of Prague and the thought that, “Girl you are on a dream trip and you are not able to enjoy it”, made me weep.
+The next came when I was on my trip to Europe in 2012 with women travelers.
+The first day, I was in Prague, and there was this overwhelming feeling that came over me that I silently wept through the streets.
+I was carrying too much baggage in my mind that I could not enjoy the beauty of Prague, and the thought that, “Girl, you are on a dream trip, and you are not able to enjoy it”, made me weep.
 But I pushed it aside in another couple of days and enjoyed my trip.
 Callings like this came to me many times.
-And I conveniently ignored cos it came in bouts and I was able to put on a brave face and march through the world, excelling in my career too.
+And I conveniently ignored it as it came in bouts, and I was able to put on a brave face and march through the world, excelling in my career too.

-If your leg is broken, traveling to a new place will lessen the pain because you are excited to see new things and the distraction of mind is good for you.
-But the leg is still broken and you need to fix it!
-Travel is not that fix.
+If your leg is broken, traveling to a new place will lessen the pain because you are excited to see new things, and the distraction of the mind is good for you.
+But the leg is still broken, and you need to fix it!
+Travel is not that fixed.
 My Thailand trip of 40 days was an ambitious itinerary.
-I did not find it so while drafting it but when on the trip, I learnt that I need to listen to my mind and body many times because I was still dealing with depression.
+I did not find it so while drafting it, but when on the trip, I learned that I need to listen to my mind and body many times because I was still dealing with depression.

 1. Take it Slow

-I had a group tour booked on one of the days at Thailand to Erawan Falls.
-That day I had no will power to wake up.
-How I wish that at least by the time you go to bed, some body should be able to tell me if my next day morning is going to be a good one or not.
+I had a group tour booked on one of the days in Thailand to Erawan Falls.
+That day I had no willpower to wake up.
+How I wish that at least by the time you go to bed, somebody should be able to tell me if my next morning is going to be a good one or not.
 We never know.
-That morning I pushed myself out of the bed, my stomach churned and my whole body just wanted to pin me down to bed.
+That morning I pushed myself out of bed, my stomach churned, and my whole body just wanted to pin me down to bed.

 2. Choose your Company

-Because people don’t get it, there are days you don’t want to meet people, there are days you want to cancel plan and many a times just not pickup that call.
-So on days like that and when you are traveling, if am by myself it is easy and am not compelled to socialize as against a group tour.
+Because people don’t get it, there are days you don’t want to meet people, there are days you want to cancel plans, and many times not pick up that call.
+So on days like that and when you are traveling, if I am by myself, it is easy, and I am not compelled to socialize as against a group tour.
 So choose whom you want to travel with.